Vociferous121/Ogasai/README.md

                                   Ogasai Scripts - Updates to Logitechs original work

-                                  please turn on auto-self cast in the interface menu
+                                  please turn on auto-self cast in the interface menu please turn on click-to-move in the interface menu

 ## Core files have been changed!
 For these to work properly you must download the entire script and core folder.
 You can make a backup of your old ones!